vbajs/device_samsung_i9500/README.md

 Copyright 2016, The CyanogenMod Project / GearCM

-Current build version: WIP
+Current build version: 20160710 Stable

 Actual Status:

-- Issues with VOIP Calls (due to some standby issue, Audio HAL needs to be fixed)
-- Mixer Paths needs to be entirely reconfigured to get proper audio quality
-- Wi-Fi isn't 100% stable, the issue seems to be on the kernel side
-- Incompatibilities with Snap Camera needs to be fixed (not so important though)
-- Camera isn't 100% stable, there are some issues with ION & v4l2
+- Audio HAL isn't working correctly, causing VOIP issues, HDMI audio instabilities and mixer paths conflicts
-- SIM-Card STK Toolkit doesn't work properly, SMSs aren't properly sent (corrupted or something)
+- STK Toolkit isn't working yet, SMSs aren't properly sent (RIL issue)
+- SELinux policies are almost complete, with just 2 missing rules
+- Wireless Display (or Miracast if you like) stream is corrupted, buffer issues
-- HDMI Audio isn't 100% stable, sometimes doesn't work, sometimes crashes the device after some minutes
+- Adoptable Storage isn't stable, crashes while encrypting the external storage (Kernel Panic).
-- SELinux policies aren't ready yet, so the device is running without it until they are properly fixed
+  Even if it crashes though, the device may reboot correctly and it will work just like the crash never happened, or it may bootloop unless you remove the MicroSD (scatterwalk crypto crash)